Auto Lotto Processor Review

 This is the big secret and the most important factor nobody addresses.
 While Lustig has won 1.047 million dollars through the years, he has never revealed just how much he has spent on tickets.
 A person who’s a lucky millionaire, however, will not have to turn to software sales in order to support himself.
 All of the desperate attempts Lustig is making to push his dozens of cloned products are indicative of something not being completely right.

 In our opinion, Richard Lustig has finally lost it.
-His previous products were priced in the range from 30 to 50 dollars.
+His previous products were priced in the range of 30 to 50 dollars.
 Auto Lotto Processor comes with a ridiculous price.
 Even if there’s some statistical merit behind the formula, you can find similar lottery number predictors for free.

 We all want to be big winners and marketing plays with this desire.
 Lustig is particularly skilled when it comes to pulling on emotional strings.
 The pictures of lucky winners holding large cheques on all of his promo pages make potential buyers wish they had a similar experience.
 Unfortunately, Lustig’s products aren’t the ones that will help you get there.